 - Boost to the immune system

 - No cholesterol

 So, if you consume 1 ounce of nuts a day, eating cashew mayo in a salad or on a sandwich, for example, is certainly within the realm of healthy versus harmful.

-When searching for a good vegan mayo, most people are looking for a sandwich spread or a dressing to add to a salad.
-Prior to becoming vegan, I was never a mayo fan.
+When searching for a good vegan mayo, most people look for a sandwich spread or a dressing to add to a salad.
+Before becoming vegan, I was never a mayo fan.
 In fact, I thought it tasted like sour milk.
-No one east real mayo with a spoon, at least I don’t know anyone who does.
+No one eats real mayo with a spoon; at least I don’t know anyone who does.